My question: Is it appropriate to display nude art in places of Christian worship?

 Painted by the Master of St. Giles, Franco-Flemish ca. 1500

 The naked Christ is the focal point of Christian devotion.
 His crucifixion, like all torturous executions, was meant to be an event of humiliation and shame.
 In the Roman practice crucified men were hoisted onto the cross completely naked.
 But Christ as the new Adam, obedient to the Father even unto death, went to the throne of the cross without shame.
 What men intended as an act of shame Christ embraced as an act of honor.
-Christian martyrs followed Christ’s example and went naked to their deaths as an act of honor.
-Should we therefore gaze upon Christ on the cross in a state of total nakedness?
-Or, in the image liturgical renewal has promoted, should we behold him in his role as our high priest dressed in priestly robes—the risen Christ against the cross but not on it?
-Perhaps it depends on what image of Christ we have most need of?
+Christian martyrs followed Christ’s example and went naked to their deaths also as acts of honor.
+Should we avert our gaze upon Christ on the cross because he is in a state of total nakedness?
+Must his manhood be covered so we can look upon him?

 Concern for modesty in church art has resisted full nudity.
-Famously, Michelangelo pushed the envelop on this by festooning the walls and ceilings of the Sistine Chapel in the Vatican (a place of worship, not a museum) with nude bodies, from the creation of Adam on the ceiling…
+But Michelangelo (1475-1564) pushed the envelop by festooning the walls and ceilings of the Sistine Chapel in the Vatican (a place of worship, not a museum) with nude bodies, from the creation of Adam on the ceiling…

 …to the resurrection of the dead and Christ coming in judgment on the wall above the altar.